-• Key insights: New York state is working on tougher regulations for buy now/pay later lending.
+- Key insights: New York state is working on tougher regulations for buy now/pay later lending.

-• What's at stake: The move comes as the Consumer Financial Protection Bureau retreats from regulating the credit option.
+- What's at stake: The move comes as the Consumer Financial Protection Bureau retreats from regulating the credit option.

-• Forward look: Other states are expected to follow New York's lead.
+- Forward look: Other states are expected to follow New York's lead.

-The Consumer Financial Protection Bureau's pullback from buy-now-pay-later enforcement has opened doors for more state regulation.
+The Consumer Financial Protection Bureau's pullback from buy now/pay later enforcement has opened doors for more state regulation.

 New York has taken the lead with legislation that provides for the licensing of BNPL lenders and establishes protections for consumers using BNPL loans.
-Recently, the National Consumer Law Center published an issue brief highlighting how other states can adapt and build on New York's act to strengthen protections for borrowers in their states.
+Recently, the National Consumer Law Center published an

 The CFPB's about-face on its 2024-issued rule that would have treated BNPL products like credit cards "creates a perfect storm for a flood of state-level regulation," Eric Grover, principal at Intrepid Ventures, a corporate development and strategy consultancy, wrote in an email to American Banker.

-New York's moves
+New York's impact

 Other states are likely waiting on the sidelines as the New York regulations progress.
 Several states, however, are at least ruminating on the issue.
-Deborah Baxley, partner at payments advisory firm PayGility Advisors and a U.S. Payments Forum Steering Committee member, points to a recent move by a coalition of seven attorneys general seeking data from BNPL lenders.
-In a letter to the country's largest BNPL companies, the states' attorneys general asked detailed questions about the lenders' business practices and expressed concern that, amid a federal regulator pullback, BNPL customers may not be given the same rights as credit card users.
+Deborah Baxley, partner at payments advisory firm PayGility Advisors and a U.S. Payments Forum Steering Committee member, points to a recent

 "We are concerned that BNPL companies might not be providing their customers with appropriate protections when they return their purchase, never receive what they ordered, or experience other billing errors," wrote the AGs of Connecticut, North Carolina, California, Colorado, Illinois, Minnesota and Wisconsin.